Ovarian Cancer and Palliative Care

 Ovarian cancer is cancer that grows in a woman’s ovaries.
 Damaged or deformed cells start to grow out of control.
 Although treatment has a high rate of success if the cancer is found at an early stage, in many cases it isn’t discovered until more-advanced stages when the cancer is harder to treat.

-When ovarian cancer is suspected, a biopsy or small surgery is often performed.
+A biopsy or small surgery is often performed when ovarian cancer is suspected.
 This is done to confirm the disease by taking tissue and fluid samples for biopsy (analysis).
 Some ovarian tumors are benign, which means they don’t grow into cancer.

 Treatments for ovarian cancer are based on the stage of the disease, possible side effects, your preferences and overall health, and other considerations such as whether you plan to have children.